dgraph-io/dgraph-docs/content/deploy/cli-command-ref.md

 #### `dgraph conv`

-This command runs the Dgraph geographic file converter.
+This command runs the Dgraph geographic file converter, which onverts geographic files into RDF so that they can be consumed by Dgraph.
 The following replicates the help listing shown when you run `dgraph conv --help`:

 ```